 1921 In addition to his popular Follies, Florenz Ziegfeld opens the somewhat naughtier Ziegfeld Midnight Frolic at the New Amsterdam Roof Theatre, which he rechristens the Danse de Follies.
-It stars Leon Errol, Will Rogers and the dance team of Carlos and Inez.
+It stars Leon Errol, Will Rogers, and the dance team of Carlos and Inez.

 1960 Advise and Consent, Allen Drury's political best seller, is adapted for the stage by Loring Mandel.
-Franklin Schaffner directs a cast that includes Ed Begley, Richard Kiley, Kevin McCarthy and Barnard Hughes.
+Franklin Schaffner directs a cast that includes Ed Begley, Richard Kiley, Kevin McCarthy, and Barnard Hughes.

 1962 Sid Caesar stars in Little Me, a parody of an ambitious poor girl's memoirs by Patrick Dennis, adapted for the stage by Neil Simon.
 Songs are by Cy Coleman and Carolyn Leigh.
 Virginia Martin and Nancy Andrews are part of the cast dancing to Bob Fosse's choreography.
 The show runs 257 performances.
-Little Me will later be revived on Broadway in productions starring Victor Garber (1981) and Martin Short (1998).
+Little Me is later revived on Broadway in productions starring Victor Garber (1981) and Martin Short (1998).

 2003 Oscar-winner Ellen Burstyn stars in a solo adaptaton of Allan Gurganus's best-seller Oldest Living Confederate Widow Tells All.
 Unfortunately, she gets to tell it only once, as it closes on opening night.